-In previous editions of the British Columbia Building Code, the terminology used to identify dangerous goods came from TC SOR/2008-34, "Transportation of Dangerous Goods Regulations (TDGR)."
+In previous editions of the Building By-law, the terminology used to identify dangerous goods came from TC SOR/2008-34, "Transportation of Dangerous Goods Regulations (TDGR)."
 The TDGR apply solely to the adequate identification of hazards related to dangerous goods in the contexts of transportation and emergency response.